You are here: Urology Textbook > Drugs in Urology > Alpha blocker

 - Retrograde ejaculation

-Conservative treatment of BPH is not indicated, if surgical treatment is imperative: chronic urinary retention with renal failure, recurrent hematuria due to prostatic enlargement, recurrent infections or bladder stones.
+Conservative treatment of BPH is not indicated if surgical treatment is imperative: chronic urinary retention with renal failure, recurrent hematuria due to prostatic enlargement, recurrent urinary tract infections or bladder stones.

 Hypotension, mechanical heart failure (valvular, pulmonary embolism, pericarditis), congestive heart failure.

 Severe liver insufficiency.
-Alpha-blocker should be paused perioperatively for cataract surgery to prevent an intraoperative floppy iris syndrome.
+Pause alpha blockers before cataract surgery to prevent an intraoperative floppy iris syndrome.

-Do not combine two alpha-blocker for better treatment effect.
+Do not combine two alpha blockers for better treatment effect.